Choosing A Dive Centre

 For us here at Dive Rutland, Surface Support: -

-• Is a core member of the Dive Rutland team contributing to the onsite Risk Assessment undertaken at the beginning of each training dive day;
+• Is a core member of the Dive Rutland team contributing to the onsite Risk Assessment undertaken at the beginning of each training dive day (Risk Assessment Legal Requirement);

-• Keeps assessing and updating the risk assessment throughout the Dive Day, reporting to the on-site Dive Rutland in charge instructor if things change;
+• Keeps assessing and updating the risk assessment throughout the Dive Day, reporting to the on-site Dive Rutland in charge instructor if things change (Legal Requirement);

-• Assists with divers whilst they are kitting up and at the end of the day de-kitting, entering and exiting the water;
+• Assists with divers whilst they are kitting up and at the end of the day de-kitting, entering and exiting the water (Great Customer service);

-• The surface support member Is easily identifiable as they wear an Orange Dive Rutland Surface Support Vest.
+• The surface support member Is easily identifiable as they wear an Orange Dive Rutland Surface Support Vest - well sometimes but we know who they are!

 HSE - Annual Medical